-I am a Wife and a Mom to our beautifully blended family.
-Having a blended family with 5 kiddos keeps things pretty interesting when it comes to schedules and planning, so that is an added challenge with amped up workouts and an eating schedule.
 I also work full-time as a victim advocate and volunteer coordinator for a domestic violence agency.
-Working in this field is a passion of mine and although it can be stressful at times, I really enjoy helping others.
+Working in this field is a passion of mine and although it can be stressful, I really enjoy helping others.
 My love for helping others is probably why I am doing this.

-A figure competition may seem a little extreme to some and I would have to agree that after completing 5 days of training and following my competition diet, it is definitely more challenging than I had imagined.
+A figure competition may seem a little extreme to some and I would have to agree.
+In fact, after only 5 days in and following my competition diet, it’s definitely more challenging than even I imagined.
+Mostly the eating part.

-I knew going into this that I would be following a fairly strict diet, but actually making that happen when there are 4th of July BBQ’s, long car rides, and days out on the pontoon, truly test how dedicated you are.
-Did I mention there were Doritos and Scotcheroos?
-Two things that I’m not sure if I’ve ever willingly passed up..haha..but seriously.
-After making it through that weekend successfully, I feel like I can conquer the world!
+I knew to go into this I would have to follow a strict diet.
+However, actually making that happen is a true test of how dedicated you really are.
+There are 4th of July BBQs, long car rides, and days out on the pontoon.
+Not to mention, the Doritos and Scotcheroos.
+Two things that I’m not sure if I’ve ever willingly passed up..haha..
+Seriously, after making it through that weekend successfully, I feel like I can conquer the world!

-I have ordered my posing suit and shoes, lined up a nutrition coach that specializes in competition prep, and have added on to the amount of training sessions I’m completing with my trainer at Suppz Gym, Justin McLimans.
-I have a great team of supporters behind me which is awesome!
+I have ordered my posing suit and shoes and lined up a nutrition coach that specializes in competition prep.
+I have added more training sessions with my trainer at Suppz Gym, Justin McLimans.
+The most important thing though is a great team of supporters behind me which is awesome!